Mirandadaa/mica-gd300/_posts/130-6-1-proj-animate-sound.md

 ## Steps
 1. Find a short audio clip (15-40 seconds) that has no spoken words.
 2. Choose the one that gives you good visual ideas to work with.
+3. Analyze its musical structure.
+Identify elements that can traslate into visuals.
-3. Create sketches to explore different forms, colors, compositions, etc.
+4. Create sketches to explore different forms, colors, compositions, etc.
-4. Create a styleframe, or a single image that can communicate your entire piece visually.
+5. Create a styleframe, or a single image that can communicate your entire piece visually.
-5. Create storyboards.
+6. Create storyboards.
 The number of boards will depend on your idea - a rough suggestion is 10-20 boards.
-6. Create animatics based on storyboards and sync it to the sound.
+7. Create animatics based on storyboards and sync it to the sound.
-7. Animate based on the animatics.
+8. Animate based on the animatics.
-8. Get feedbacks on each stage.
+9. Get feedbacks on each stage.
 Iterate & improve.